qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

-### Common Questions

-#### How to enable dimension stack on server?

-Firstly create the world on client and then copy the world to the server.

-Dimension stack could greatly degrade performance.
-You can shrink the loading distance and adjust [Performace Configurations](https://github.com/qouteall/ImmersivePortalsMod/wiki/Config-Options) when using dimension stack.

-#### How to disable dimension stack after the world has been created

-There is the game rule `ipDimensionStack` that controls whether bedrock is replaced by obsidian.
-If you want to disable the bedrock replacement,  use command`/gamerule ipDimensionStack false` .
-Existing generated chunks remain the same.

-The game rule only controls the bedrock generation.
-It does not interfere with global portals.
-To remove the global portals, use `/portal global remove_connection_ceil <dimension>` `/portal global remove_connection_floor <dimension>`.
-[See also](https://github.com/qouteall/ImmersivePortalsMod/wiki/Portals#vertical-dimension-connecting-portal)
+### Re-configure Dimension Stack Using the Command

-Vice versa for enabling dimension stack after the world has been created.
+This mod has command `/portal dimension_stack` (since MC 1.18) that allows re-configuring dimension stack after the world has been created.